g-leech/argmin-gravitas/metrics.md

 visible:	true
 ---

-I use the following scales for quality of stuff:
+I use the following scales for the quality of things:

 * [Estimate quality](#spiegel-quality)